-On March 19, 2009, the Company entered into a loan agreement with Citigroup Global Markets, Inc. (Citigroup) to provide liquidity for the Company s \$7.3 million auction rate securities portfolio held with Citigroup.
-Under the loan agreement, the Company has access to a revolving line of credit of up to 50% of the par value of the auction rate securities that the Company has pledged as collateral, or \$3.625 million.
-The current interest rate on the line of credit is the federal funds rate plus 3.08%.
+On March 19, 2009, the Company entered into a loan agreement with Citigroup Global Markets, Inc. (Citigroup) to provide liquidity for the Company s \$7.3 million auction rate securities portfolio held with Citigroup at the time.
+Under the loan agreement, the Company has access to a revolving line of credit of up to \$2.625 million with its auction rate securities pledged as collateral.
+The current interest rate on the line of credit is the federal funds rate plus 3.64%.
 The interest rate may change in future periods based on the change in the spread over the federal funds rate.
 The line of credit is not for any specific term or duration and Citigroup may demand full or partial payment of amounts borrowed on the line of credit, at its sole option and without cause, at any time.
 Citigroup may, at any time, in its discretion, terminate the line of credit with proper notice.
-No amounts have been borrowed against this line of credit.
+No amounts have been borrowed against this line of credit as of January 1, 2011.
+See Note 16, Subsequent Events, for activity related to the Citigroup line of credit subsequent to January 1, 2011.